classicwfl/DumpsterFire/readme.md

 For the front-end, just run ```npm install``` and then ```npm run watch``` while doing dev.
 No hot reloads, FYI, so be sure to hit refresh yourself.
 I like to keep things simple.
 If you just want to build the JS & CSS prod files, run ```npm run build:prod```.

+For deployment, be sure to not upload the ```/dev``` or ```/node_modules``` folders, and if you're not able to use .htaccess then either hard-code the vars in your deployment or make sure .env is inaccessible from outside.

 Finally, please don't use my Adobe Typekit kit in your version.
 Get your own fonts :D

 ## License, Rules, and Whatever